Heterophily

-Heterophily, or love of the different, is the tendency of individuals to collect in diverse groups; it is the opposite of homophily.
+Heterophily (meaning "love of the different") is the tendency of individuals to collect in diverse groups; it is the opposite of homophily.
 This phenomenon can be seen in relationships between individuals.
 As a result, it can be analyzed in the workplace to create a more efficient and innovative workplace.
 It has also become an area of social network analysis.

 Origin and definition of the term

 Most of the early work in heterophily was done in the 1960s by Everett Rogers in his book Diffusion Of Innovations.
 According to Rogers, "Heterophily, the mirror opposite of homophily, is defined as the degree to which pairs of individuals who interact are different in certain attributes".
 This is in contrast to homophily, the likelihood that individuals are to surround themselves with those they share similarities with.
 An example of heterophily would be to individuals from different ethnic and socio-economic backgrounds becoming friends.
 Through his work Rogers showed that heterophilous networks were better able to spread innovations.
 Later, scholars such as Paul Burton have drawn connections between modern social network analysis as practiced by Mark Granovetter in his theory of weak ties and the work of Georg Simmel.
 Burton found that Simmel's notion of "the stranger" is equivalent to Granovetter's weak tie in that both can bridge homophilous networks, turning them into one larger heterophilous network.